thomas-rocke/PX913-Project/README.md

 ### Main.f90
 Uses all other fortran modules to take a command line input, and from it generate all required data and save to a file.

-Currently supported command line kwargs are
+Currently supported command line kwargs are:

 ## Python
 ### DataVis.py
-Loads data for NetCDF file format, and provides key visualisation of the system.
+Loads data for NetCDF file, and provides key visualisation of the system.